← All services

 What to expect

 Rewiring does involve some disruption.
 We recommend clearing furniture from work areas and planning for temporary outages.
-We'll provide a clear timeline upfront so you know exactly what to expect at every stage.
+We provide a clear timeline upfront so you know exactly what to expect at every stage.